nim-lang/website/jekyll/_posts/2022-11-10-a-cost-model-for-nim.md

 because they speak a common [protocol](https://nim-lang.org/docs/destructors.html).

-How to write an array that can grow at runtime without storing the capacity is left as an exercise for the reader.
+How to write an array that can grow at run time without storing the capacity is left as an exercise for the reader.
 Happy hacking!